My First Burning Man 2002 - A Virgin on the Playa

 Another rule is "No commercial transactions or corporate logos".
 The idea is to not distort the artistic experience with commercialism.
 The only exceptions are the "Arctic Ice Hut" and coffee at the large central cafe' where the proceeds go to charity.
 Everything else you need, you bring with you.
 But don't worry.
 If you forgot something and make it known, someone will probably provide.

 This lack of vendors has created a "gift economy" which actually works quite well.
 It also has the side effect of quickly breaking down social isolation and dramatically increasing human interaction.
-This is the secret of Burning Man.
-It fosters engagement and produces a unique feel.
+This is the secret sauce of Burning Man.
+It fosters engagement and produces a unique social experience.

 This "feel" starts at the front gate as they take your ticket and say "Welcome Home".
 I explained it was my first time, but the guy just smiled.
 Soon enough I'd learn why.